Tomi Ameobi: Whitley Bay

+Europe

-On 14 May 2011, Ameobi played his first game in an Icelandic league, and there in the second division.
-Ameobi's opponents were ÍR, but BÍ/Bvk. lost the game on Torfnesvöllur, 1–2.
-He scored BÍ/Bvk.'s goal in the game.
-Ameobi scored again in the second match of the season, winning Haukar away at Ásvellir, 2–1.
+On 14 May 2011, Ameobi played his first game in Iceland, for BÍ/Bolungarvík in the 1. deild karla.
+BÍ/Bvk lost 1–2 to ÍR, with Ameobi scoring their only goal in the game.
+He scored again in the second match of the season, a 2–1 away win against Haukar.

-On 12 April 2013, Ameobi signed a 1+1 year contract with Finnish League team Vaasan Palloseura.
+On 12 April 2013, Ameobi signed a 1+1 year contract with Finnish team Vaasan Palloseura.

+Return to Whitley Bay

-After his contract with Finnish team Vaasan Palloseura expired, he returned to Whitley Bay.
-Ameobi played his debut, after his return to Whitley Bay, on 28 December 2013 against Guisborough Town.
+After his contract with Vaasan Palloseura expired, he returned to Whitley Bay.
+Ameobi played his debut, after his return, on 28 December 2013 against Guisborough Town.

+North America

 Ameobi signed with NASL club FC Edmonton on 31 March 2014.
 He scored on his debut in a 1–1 draw with the Tampa Bay Rowdies.
 Ameobi spent four seasons in Edmonton.
-After the 2017 season, with the future of FC Edmonton and the NASL in doubt, Ameobi was released from FC Edmonton.
+After the 2017 season, with the future of FC Edmonton and the NASL in doubt, he was released from FC Edmonton.
 Ameobi would leave Edmonton as the club's second all-time leading scorer.

 On 21 February 2018, Ameobi signed with USL side FC Cincinnati for the 2018 season.

-On 31 January 2019, Ameobi returned for a second spell with FC Edmonton after the club joined the Canadian Premier League.
+On 31 January 2019, Ameobi returned for a second spell with Edmonton after the club joined the Canadian Premier League.

+Law career

+Ameobi is a lawyer working with Duncan Craig LLP, having graduated from the University of Alberta and Open University.

 Personal life

-Ameobi was born in Newcastle upon Tyne, Tyne and Wear.
-Ameobi is the younger brother of striker Shola Ameobi and the older brother of former Middlesbrough winger Sammy Ameobi.
+Born in Newcastle upon Tyne, Tyne and Wear.
+Ameobi is the younger brother of striker Shola Ameobi and the older brother of winger Sammy Ameobi.

-Ameobi now lives in Canada and is a qualified solicitor, having graduated from the Open University.
+He now lives in Edmonton, Alberta, Canada.